ckeditor/ckeditor5/docs/tutorial/commands.md

 ### Command logic

-Now that we have the necessary state we can add logic for updating the model.
+Now that we have the necessary state, we can add logic for updating the model.

-Let's update the `execute()` method like so:
+Let's update the `execute()` method like this:

 ```js
 execute() {